-- Before operating the temporary mobility kit, make sure your vehicle is safely off the road and away from moving traffic. - Always set the parking brake to ensure the vehicle doesn't move unexpectedly. - Do not remove any foreign objects, such as nails or screws, from the tire - When using the temporary mobility kit, leave the engine running (only if the vehicle is outdoors or in a well-ventilated area) so the compressor doesn't drain the vehicle's battery. - Do not allow the compressor to operate continuously for more than 10 minutes; this will help prevent the compressor from overheating. - Never leave the temporary mobility kit unattended when it is operating. - Keep the temporary mobility kit away from children. - Only use the temporary mobility kit when the ambient temperature is above -20°F (-29°C). - Only use the temporary mobility kit for sealing/inflating the tires on your vehicle.
-Do not use the kit for inflating tires on motorcycles, bicycles or any other type of tire. - Only use the sealing compound before the expiration date.
-The expiration date is labeled on the unit. - Do not store the temporary mobility kit inside the passenger compartment of the vehicle as it may cause injury during a sudden stop or collision.
-Store the kit in its proper location.
+- Before operating the temporary mobility kit, make sure your vehicle is safely off the road and away from moving traffic.
+Turn on the hazard lights. - Always set the parking brake to ensure the vehicle doesn't move unexpectedly. - Do not remove any foreign objects, such as nails or screws, from the tire. - When using the temporary mobility kit, leave the engine running (only if the vehicle is outdoors or in a well-ventilated area) so the compressor doesn't drain the vehicle's battery. - Do not allow the compressor to operate continuously for more than 15 minutes; this will help prevent the compressor from overheating.

+- Never leave the temporary mobility kit unattended when it is operating. - Sealant compound contains latex.
+Make sure that you use the non-latex gloves provided to avoid an allergic reaction. - Keep the temporary mobility kit away from children. - Only use the temporary mobility kit when the ambient temperature is between -22° F (-30° C) and 158° F (70° C). - Only use the sealing compound before the use by date.
+The use by date is on the lower right hand corner of the label located on the sealant canister (bottle).
+Check the use by date regularly and replace the canister after four years. - Do not store the temporary mobility kit unsecured inside the passenger compartment of the vehicle as it may cause injury during a sudden stop or collision.
+Always store the kit in its original location. - After sealant use, the TPMS sensor and valve stem on the wheel must be replaced by an authorized Ford dealer. - When inflating a tire or other objects, use the black air hose only.
+Do not use the transparent hose which is designed for sealant application only. - Operating the temporary mobility kit could cause an electrical disturbance in radio and DVD player operation.